See both, detailed user stories and the bigger picture, in a user centered way.

-A User or Customer Journey Map shows the activities needed to achieve a certain goal or to get her job done in a horizontal flow.
-Each activity is a goal or milestone in itself.
-You can think of a User Journey Map also as string of smaller goals or milestones that can be achieved in the quest to reach an overarching objective.
+A User or Customer Journey Map shows in a horizontal flow all activities needed for a particular user type (persona) to get a certain job done.
+Each activity is a goal or milestone in itself and consists of smaller steps.
+You can think of a User Journey Map as string of smaller goals or milestones that can be achieved in the quest to reach an overarching objective.

-Sometimes it feels hard to break an activity down into distinct user goals (milestones) and it usually takes a few revisions until a coherent journey is created.
+Sometimes it feels hard to break a job down into distinct activities (aka user goals or milestones) and it usually takes a few revisions until a coherent journey is created.
 Luckily this process can be simplified by thinking about the shifting mental modes and separate goals needed to achieve the overarching target.
 I will use the following simplified example to illustrate the process:

-“I want to book an accommodation for my relaxing vacation.”
+We want to book an accommodation for our vacation destination.

 Where does a User Journey Map start and end?